-What do you associate with the phrase, “long-term care”?
-The first thing you think is probably, expensive.
-And then, I need to think about buying a long-term care policy.
+What comes to mind when you hear the phrase, “long-term care”?
+The first thing you probably think is it will most likely be expensive, and then, do I really need to think about buying a long-term care policy?

 Long-term care is a pressing concern for many families.
-And perplexing.
-It’s hard to know what to do about it or even find out what your options are.
-Even when you make the effort to work through the issues, finding someone independent and able to comprehensively think through your financial picture and how long-term care applies to you can be difficult.
-There are many people happy to sell you a long-term care policy, but few who can help you buy a policy that reflects your current and long-term finances.
-What is right for you will depend on your situation and circumstance, but here are some independent thoughts, some education to help you begin the journey with your wealth advisor.
+It can be perplexing too.
+It can be challenging to know what to do about it or even find out what your options are.
+Even when you make the effort to work through the issues, finding someone independent and able to think comprehensively through your financial picture and how long-term care applies to you can be difficult.
+There are many people that would be happy to sell you a long-term care policy, but few who can help you buy a policy that reflects your current and long-term finances.
+What is right for you will depend on your situation and circumstances, but here are some independent thoughts and education to help you begin the journey with your wealth advisor.

-Now let’s do the math.
-Let’s reduce their annual spend from $70,000 to $50,000 a year, given the spouse’s illness.
+Now let us do the math.
+Let’s reduce their annual spend from $70,000 to $50,000 a year, given the spouse’s illness will have them doing less.
 Their new long-term care costs of $106,584, plus the $50,000 now totals a need for $156,584 a year.
 Their $30,000 annually of social security reduces the drain on the portfolio to $126,584 a year.
-If we assume three percent inflation and a five percent return on the portfolio, they will have depleted their assets to Medicaid levels in seven and a half years.
+If we assume three percent inflation and a five percent return on the portfolio, they will have depleted their assets to Medicaid levels in about seven and a half years.
 This does not sound like a great plan so far.
 So what happens to the spouse who isn’t requiring care after seven and a half years?
-Despite the spousal impoverishment clause, it would seem the surviving spouse IS impoverished.
-Even if the ill spouse dies after three years in the facility, the impact on the financial wherewithal of the surviving spouse is devastating.
+Despite the spousal impoverishment clause, it would seem that the surviving spouse IS impoverished or at a minimum a large lifestyle change would be required to match the survivors social security, which is far less than the $70,000 per year before.
+They could also utilize their home equity if necessary.
+Even if the ill spouse dies after three years in the facility, the impact on the financial wherewithal of the surviving spouse is still devastating.

 - 47 percent and 58 percent — anticipated percentage of men and women, respectively, turning 65 who will have a long-term care need during their lifetime